BCH-Longwood_MYKD-5-Anton-Grassl-1440x768.jpg

 Our lab stands for a collaborative culture that embraces equity, diversity, and inclusion as a source of strength.
 We reject systemic discrimination, exclusion or hatred that promotes a narrow, exclusionary vision for our society.

 Dr. Tim van Opijnen received his Masters in evolutionary genetics from the University of Amsterdam, and as a graduate student he worked on the evolution of HIV at the Medical School of the University of Amsterdam.
 As a postdoctoral fellow in the lab of Dr. Andrew Camilli at Tufts University in Boston his interests shifted to bacterial pathogens and systems biology.
-He was a Professor of Microbial Systems Biology at Boston College between 2013-2022, the Director of the Microbial Innovation lab at the Broad Institute of MIT and Harvard (2022-2024), and since 2024 a member of the Faculty at Boston Children’s Hospital and Harvard Medical School.
+He was a Professor of Microbial Systems Biology at Boston College (2013-2022), the Director of the Microbial Innovation lab at the Broad Institute of MIT and Harvard (2022-2024), and since 2024 a member of the Faculty and Associate Professor at Boston Children’s Hospital and Harvard Medical School.

 Check out the PEOPLE page for more information on who's who in the lab.